The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

 As for the members of the Senate, I shall deal with them in due time.
-There are yet amongst them, those members that have not forgotten that I had imposed upon them, the title of Fortunate Senate.
+There are yet amongst them those who have not forgotten that I imposed upon them the title of Fortunate Senate.
 My palace and the Roman people themselves were all given the name Commodianus, and the day on which these reforms were decreed was called Dies Commodianus.
-I did this for the sake of Rome and not for myself, as my detractors declared.
+I did this for the sake of Rome, and not for myself, as my detractors have claimed.

 MARCIA.